Omest982/GroupProject/README.md

 * 🌶️ Lombok

 ## ❓ How to use
-`Before running the Booking app, ensure you have the following installed:`
+`Before running the Make-up app, ensure you have the following installed:`

 * ☕ Java Development Kit (JDK)
 * 🐋 Docker and Docker Compose